 Do you have any book or podcast recommendations?

 Podcast: ‘The Knowledge Project’ which is by Shane Parrish from Farnham Street.
+Shane’s ability to distill learnings from leaders across a huge range of topics makes for great listening.

 Books: ‘9 Lies About Work’ by Marcus Buckingham is well worth a read and played a role in shaping my thinking as well as ‘Humanocracy’ by Gary Hamel.